MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-process.md

 ### Sync and commit limitations

-- The size limit for a commit is 125 MB.
+- The commit size is limited to 100 MB for GitHub and 125 MB for DevOps.
 - You can only sync in one direction at a time.
 You can’t commit and update at the same time.
 - Sensitivity labels aren't supported and exporting items with sensitivity labels might be disabled.
 To commit items that have sensitivity labels without the sensitivity label, [ask your administrator](../../admin/git-integration-admin-settings.md#users-can-export-workspace-items-with-applied-sensitivity-labels-to-git-repositories-preview) for help.
 - Works with [limited items](./intro-to-git-integration.md#supported-items).
 If unsupported items are in the folder, they're ignored.